GEEGABYTE1/Priority-Pill/README.md

-# Patient Database 🩺
+# Priority Pill💊

 Automate prioritizing patients based on medical needs without machine learning.
-Can be used for expiremental cases and in real-time hospitals.
+Can be used for expiremental cases and in real-time hospitals 💨

-# User Database Information
+# User Database Information 👤

 When the user first launches the program, they will be encountered with a "database" where they must create their hospital's personal patient database.
 After that, they can go and launch the software's main feature.